neoforged/Documentation/docs/blocks/index.md

 ### Placing a Block

 Block placement logic is called from `BlockItem#useOn` (or some subclass's implementation thereof, such as in `PlaceOnWaterBlockItem`, which is used for lily pads).
-For more information on how the game gets there, see the [Interaction Pipeline][interactionpipeline].
+For more information on how the game gets there, see [Right-Clicking Items][rightclick].
 In practice, this means that as soon as a `BlockItem` is right-clicked (for example a cobblestone item), this behavior is called.

 - Several prerequisites are checked, for example that you are not in spectator mode, that all required feature flags for the block are enabled or that the target position is not outside the world border.
 If at least one of these checks fails, the pipeline ends.
 - `BlockBehaviour#canBeReplaced` is called for the block currently at the position where the block is attempted to be placed.
 If it returns `false`, the pipeline ends.
 Prominent cases that return `true` here are tall grass or snow layers.